1.2.1. Testing Keystone with QEMU¶

 If you just want to quickly test Keystone with QEMU, you can start with Docker, which will take <10 minutes.
 Setting the environment by yourself (without Docker) will take 1-2 hours.

-The fastest way to try Keystone is through our Docker image (Ubuntu 16.04/18.04).
+The fastest way to try Keystone is through our Docker image (Ubuntu 18.04).
 The image contains all of our source code, as well as a compiled kernel, QEMU, example binaries, SDK, and GNU tools.
-Note that the source code in the Docker image may contain the latest release, not the latest branch.
-Always make sure you are working with the right version that matches with the documentation.

-# In the container su keystone cd ~/keystone make run-tests
+# In the container cd /keystone source source.sh cd build make run-tests